Changing Your Diet Can Help Tamp Down Depression, Boost Mood

 Similarly, a 2017 study found that a diet rich in fruit, whole grains, vegetables, fish, olive oil and low-fat dairy was associated with a lower risk of depression, whereas a diet rich in greater amounts of red meat, refined grains, sweets and high-fat dairy products was linked to a higher risk of depression.

-These associations between diet and depression are independent of other confounding factors, such as "education, income, body weight and other health behaviors," notes Jacka, who's also the president of the International Society for Nutritional Psychiatry Research.
-And "this is true across countries, cultures, and — importantly, age groups," adds Jacka in an email.
+These associations between diet and depression are independent of other confounding factors such as "education, income, body weight and other health behaviors," notes Jacka, who's also the president of the International Society for Nutritional Psychiatry Research.
+And "this is true across countries, cultures, and — importantly, age groups," added Jacka in an email.

-"The field is certainly very exciting," says Jerome Sarris, a professor of Integrative Mental Health at the NICM Health Research Institute at Western Sydney University in Australia.
+"The field is certainly very exciting," says Jerome Sarris, a professor of integrative mental health at the NICM Health Research Institute at Western Sydney University in Australia.

 However, most of these studies show an association and "can't imply causation," cautions Sarris.
 In other words, the studies don't prove that changes in diet directly cause the improvement or decline in mood.

-It's complicated to unravel how diet changes may help improve mental health.
-Though this new study was a randomized controlled trial – considered the gold standard in medical research – people in the study knew that they were part of the group assigned to eat healthy foods.
-And there's lots of research showing that if you tell people that they're doing something that may make them less depressed, they will, indeed, report less depression.
+It's complicated to unravel how dietary changes may help improve mental health.
+Though this new study was a randomized controlled trial — considered the gold standard in medical research — people in the study knew that they were part of the group assigned to eat healthy foods.
+And there's lots of research showing that if you tell people that they're doing something that may make them less depressed, they will indeed report less depression.
 That's known as the placebo effect.
-Unlike in a study of medication, in a diet study, there's no way to "blind" the participants so that they don't know if they're getting the "medicine" or the "placebo."
+Unlike in a study of medication, in a diet study there's no way to "blind" the participants so that they don't know if they're getting the "medicine" or the "placebo."

 "We need further mechanistic studies to understand how diet influences mental and brain health," notes Jacka.

-In addition to inflammation, there's also some preliminary evidence from animal studies suggesting that the gut microbiome can affect brain functioning, and therefore, mental health — for example, by altering levels of the neurotransmitter serotonin, which is largely synthesized by gut bacteria.
+In addition to inflammation, there's also some preliminary evidence from animal studies suggesting that the gut microbiome can affect brain functioning and, therefore, mental health — for example, by altering levels of the neurotransmitter serotonin, which is largely synthesized by gut bacteria.

-More studies are needed to understand those connections in humans and be able to develop targeted interventions for individuals with different mental illnesses, notes Jacka.
+More studies are needed to understand those connections in humans and to be able to develop targeted interventions for individuals with different mental illnesses, notes Jacka.

-Even so, mental health doctors should consider assessing their patient's diet and lifestyle as a routine part of care, says Dr. Drew Ramsey, a psychiatrist at Columbia University.
+Even so, mental health doctors should consider assessing their patients' diet and lifestyle as a routine part of care, says Drew Ramsey, a psychiatrist at Columbia University.
 "We need to talk to mental health patients about what they eat," Ramsey says.
-"When people make efforts to care from themselves, and adhere to a belief system they feel is good for them, their mental health is going to improve."
+"When people make efforts to care for themselves and adhere to a belief system they feel is good for them, their mental health is going to improve."
 He teaches a medical education course for health care providers who want to learn more about incorporating nutrition into their practices.

 However, while diet may be important to our mood and mental health, it is unlikely to be a silver bullet for treating mental illness, notes Sarris.

-"Diet is certainly part of the picture, but so are physical activity, good psychological care, medication (when needed) ... adequate sleep, adequate exposure to nature, and balanced lifestyle," he says.
+"Diet is certainly part of the picture, but so are physical activity, good psychological care, medication (when needed) ... adequate sleep, adequate exposure to nature and balanced lifestyle," he says.
 "My general take-home message is about having an integrative approach."